MHuzaifa191/justcall-chatbot/README.md

 # JustCall Chatbot

-This project is a chatbot server built with Express.js that integrates with the JustCall API and OpenAI's GPT-4 model to handle SMS messages and generate responses.
+This project is a chatbot server built with Express.js that integrates with the JustCall API and OpenAI's fine-tuned assisstant to handle SMS messages and generate responses.

 ## Features